5 Star Service

 The controller, sometimes called the hub or gateway, controls your home automation system.
 It enables you to add and configure devices and to create and run 'scenes/moods' that enable the system to do things automatically, such as turn on lights based on time or motion.
-More information is shown in our Understanding a Home Automation System guide.
+More information is shown in our Getting Started Guide.

 The first thing to consider when choosing a controller is what technology or platform you plan to use for your home automation system.
 You then choose a controller that will work with that technology/platform - sounds obvious, and in most cases the choice is made for you as you have to use the technology vendor's controller.
 But in other, more flexible systems, you have a choice - which can be confusing when you're looking at lots of different systems and information.

 Not all technologies need a controller as they work directly on your Wi-Fi system and their cloud servers (such as Nest).
 Below is a short list of the main technologies we offer and the choices you have.

 Z-Wave is a wireless home automation technology supported by many vendors.
 It enables you to easily build a system that covers your complete home and it will automatically tell you the status of your lighting, heating, security etc - you always know what's happening in your home.
 Z-Wave offers a very extensible platform that will work with Z-Wave devices as well as other platforms and technologies such as Apple Homekit, Amazon Alexa, Google, Philips Hue, Nest and many more.
 You can take a look at our full list of Z-Wave Controllers or if you would like to know more about Z-Wave take a look at the Understanding Z-Wave systems guide.

 LightwaveRF is mainly aimed at lighting and power control, it has a great range of lighting products designed for entry-level requirements.
 You can use the LightwaveRF Link controller or a combined Z-Wave/Lightwave controller - this guide helps you Choose a LightwaveRF Controller.